mccullerlp/phasor/README.md

 ## Features

 ### General
  * Numerical values are duck-typed.
-This allows numpy broadcasting.
-In particular this allows simulating many parameters simultaneously by using a an array for the parameter value.
+This allows numpy broadcasting. ps_In particular this allows simulating many parameters simultaneously by using a an array for the parameter value.
 These parameters could be things like the sideband frequency for noise analysis, the nonlinear gain in a crystal.
 2d array parameter sweeps are also possible.

  * Configuration management!
 Using the declarative library, all (in principle) configurable parameters are stored in a heirarchical dictionary.
 This allows easy modification of even deep components.
 It also hooks into the fitting system and can be used to archive simulations by parameters for comparison (see declarative.HDFDeepBunch).